 It can be easy to get lost and stressed in planning a wedding day.
 It's a big thing to plan and get it how you want it.
 Remember, do what you want not what you think everyone else wants.
-Write a to do list and do it together.
-All the things that come next in planning your big day are fun and exciting, trying dresses on, cake tasting, creating a unique cocktail for you big day.
+Write a to-do list and do it together.
+All the things that come next in planning your big day are fun and exciting, trying dresses on, cake tasting, and creating a unique cocktail for your big day.
 Picking the decor and colours you love to who you want to celebrate with.

 ENJOY every moment of it!

 With any enquires I get I send them a checklist of things you do at different times to help along the way.